Take a trip up the Thames this August Bank Holiday, to the much-loved Hampton Court…

 The Fair started at noon every May Bank Holiday Monday.
 Riverboats, battered old vans and a colourful collection of Bohemians of all ages descended on the green the day before the event.
 Tents and stalls were erected and areas cordoned off in preparation.
 On the day, the crowds arrived and the music would begin.
 The hot plates would start sizzling and the henna artists, hair braiders and face painters would get to work.
 The power to amplify the music came from people generating electricity on cycles.
 Kids helped to make environmental sculptures and learned how to juggle, walk on stilts and fashion kites and dream-catchers from household rubbish.

 From the top of Canbury Gardens to just beyond the Boaters’ Pub was a moving carpet of colour, noise and vibrant activity.
 The atmosphere was good-natured yet edgy.
-The ‘people watching’ was a joy.
+The people-watching was a joy.
 Tattooed and pierced youth playing tom toms.
 Young women in diaphanous dresses and Doc Martins flitted between groups of friends.
-Their artily dressed and scruffy children were never too far away, looking like they had stepped off a Palizzi canvas.
-As an onlooker you were never sure whether these people lived like this all year round or they were just taking time out from the Waitrose shop.
+Their artily-dressed but scruffy children were never too far away, looking like they had stepped out of a Palizzi canvas.

 As evening approached, the families would leave.
 The music and entertainment got louder and mingling with the smell of couscous and falafel wraps would be the whiff or marijuana.
 By 9pm it was all over and the big tidy up would begin.